Joan II of Burgundy

-Joan II, Countess of Burgundy (Jeanne; c.
-1287/88 (Note: Brown states Van Kerrenbrouck gives 1294 as her date of birth.) – 21 January 1330), was Queen of France by marriage to Philip V of France; she was also ruling Countess of Burgundy from 1303 to 1330 and ruling Countess of Artois in 1329–1330.
+Joan II (Jeanne; c.
+1287/88 (Note: Brown states Van Kerrenbrouck gives 1294 as her date of birth.) – 21 January 1330), was, in her own right, the countess of Burgundy from 1303 and of Artois from 1329 until her death as well as the queen of France by marriage to Philip V from 1316 to 1322.

 Biography

 Coat of arms of Joan II.

 Joan, born c.
 1287/88, was the eldest daughter and heiress of Otto IV, Count of Burgundy, and Mahaut, Countess of Artois.
 She married Philip, the second son of King Philip IV of France, on 21 January 1307.
 At the beginning of 1314, Joan's sister Blanche and her sister-in-law Margaret were convicted of adultery with two knights, upon the testimony of their sister-in-law Isabella, in the Tour de Nesle affair.
 Joan was thought to have known of the affairs, and was placed under house arrest at Dourdan as punishment.
 She was cleared, by parliament, and released following the death of King Philip IV.